 We find that lesbian women earn approximately 3.2 percentage points less than otherwise observationally similar heterosexual women (though marginally significant), contradicting most research pre-2015, which had found wage premia for lesbian women (Drydakis, 2022; Klawitter, 2015).
-However, several more recent studies have found significant lesbian wage penalties

-(Bryson, 2017; Martell, 2019).
-Several others have highlighted this puzzling case of a disappearing or waning lesbian wage premium during a time of improving social acceptance and propose that reduced family support as a result of intolerance of their sexual identity may be hurting lesbian women (Drydakis & Zimmermann, 2020; Martell, 2019).
-Additionally, it is possible that earlier studies, which often relied on using same-sex couple status or cohabitation as a proxy for sexual orientation, may have suffered from selection problems if same-sex couples are positively selected on income relative to the broader LGB population, including single LGB adults (Martell, 2021).
+However, several more recent studies have found significant lesbian wage penalties (Bryson, 2017; Martell, 2019).
+Several others have highlighted this puzzling case of a disappearing or waning lesbian wage premium during a time of improving social acceptance and propose that reduced family support as a result of intolerance of their sexual identity may be hurting lesbian women (Drydakis & Zimmermann, 2020; M. E. Martell, 2019).
+Additionally, it is possible that earlier studies, which often relied on using same-sex couple status or cohabitation as a proxy for sexual orientation, may have suffered from selection problems if same-sex couples are positively selected on income relative to the broader LGB population, including single LGB adults (M. E. Martell, 2021).
 Because we use self-reported sexual identity, our results are less susceptible to this potential bias.
 Our findings confirm the empirical pattern of a lesbian wage penalty in a large, nationally representative survey of US adults during the COVID-19 pandemic and suggest that the emerging lesbian wage penalty may last.

-Additionally, we find that LGB individuals utilize a range of government assistance programs at a higher rate than their heterosexual counterparts, even when adjusting for socioeconomic characteristics.
-These include unemployment insurance and stimulus payments for bisexuals, as well as SNAP and rental assistance for gay men, lesbian women, and bisexual individuals.
+Additionally, we find that LGB individuals utilize a range of government assistance programs at a higher rate than their heterosexual counterparts, even when allowing for selection into poverty status.
+These include SNAP and rental assistance for gay men, lesbian women, and bisexual individuals.
 This accords with prior work examining receipt of government assistance programs by sexual minorities, which has found higher rates of take-up for SNAP, TANF, and Medicaid (Badgett et al., 2013; Badgett, 2018; Brown et al., 2016).
 We add to the literature by evaluating several programs that have not, to our knowledge, been examined in the context of differential take-up for sexual minorities, including unemployment insurance, stimulus payments, and rental assistance.
-Finally, we show that these differences are robust to controlling for FPL status.
+We show that these results are robust to adjusting for selection into poverty status.
 Additionally, we demonstrate that when restricting to a low-income subsample, we continue to see differentials for gay and bisexual men, but not for lesbian and bisexual women.
 We find the largest differentials in rental assistance programs and unemployment insurance.